DavidxArvidson/Local-Libaray-Project/README.md

 # Local-Library-Project

 This local library project is a collection of JavaScript functions to be used on the website of an imaginary local library.
 They enable visitors to browse through the inventory of the library by user account, author, or book ID.

-This was developed as a project assignment through the Thinkful.com software engineering course.
+This project was developed as an assignment for the Thinkful.com software engineering course.

-My contributions were done using JavaScript.
+My contributions were made using JavaScript.

 ## About Me